How to Hand-Wash Clothes in 5 Easy Steps

 Remove the clean garments, gently press the water out of them, and lay them flat on a towel.
 Check the clothing labels’ care instructions to for specific recommendations as to how long you should air-dry the clothes.

 Once you learn how to hand-wash clothes (and understand just how easy it is), you may want to treat yourself to that stylish top you thought was too high-maintenance.
-Your next order of business: finding out how to dry clean at home.
+Your next orders of business: finding out how to dry clean at home and how to wash silk the right way.

 - Samantha Brown, celebrity stylist